hanshsieh/pixivj-int/README.md

-# pixivj-int
+# Pixivj Integration Test
-Integration test for Pixivj
+This repository contains the integration test for Pixivj